haoming-ma/haoming-ma.github.io/_pages/research.md

 <details class="accordion">
   <summary><strong>Cluster 1: Integrated System Modeling Tool</strong></summary>

-  <p>I lead efforts to develop a Geo-Energy System Modeling (GESM) toolkit that addresses two key knowledge gaps: the disconnect between simulations of surface and subsurface engineering activities and the lack of integration between techno-economic analysis (TEA) and life-cycle assessment (LCA).
-By constructing data-enriched reduced-order models (ROMs) with machine-learning algorithms that accurately predict reservoir performance, I combine these ROMs with process-level mass and energy balance estimates to create an integrated platform for unified TEA LCA evaluation.
+  <p>I lead efforts to develop a Geo-Energy System Modeling (GESM) toolkit that addresses two key knowledge gaps: the disconnect between simulations of surface and subsurface engineering activities and the lack of integration between TEA and LCA.
+By constructing data-enriched reduced-order models (ROMs) with machine-learning algorithms that accurately predict reservoir performance, I combine these ROMs with process-level mass and energy balance estimates to create an integrated platform for unified TEA and LCA evaluation.
 This end-to-end integration quantifies economic and environmental outcomes concurrently, clarifying the socio-economic trade-offs associated with emerging innovations.
-The GESM toolkit has already been deployed at industrial scale to assess subsurface CO2 utilization and storage processes, including CO2-enhanced oil recovery (CO2-EOR), CO2-enhanced shale-gas recovery (CO2-ESGR), and CO2-enhanced coalbed methane recovery (CO2-ECBM), as well as enhanced geothermal systems and underground hydrogen storage.</p>
+The GESM toolkit has already been deployed at industrial scale to assess geological carbon utilization and storage processes, including CO$_2$-enhanced oil recovery (CO$_2$-EOR), CO$_2$-enhanced shale-gas recovery (CO$_2$-ESGR), and CO$_2$-enhanced coalbed methane recovery (CO$_2$-ECBM), as well as enhanced geothermal systems and underground hydrogen storage.</p>

 <!-- Cluster-1 figure, centered with caption -->
 <figure style="text-align:center; margin:1rem 0;">